Fearful US residents in Afghanistan hiding out from Taliban

 They’ve moved seven times in two weeks, relying on relatives to take them in and feed them.
 Their days are an uncomfortable mix of fear and boredom, restricted to a couple of rooms where they read, watch TV and play “The Telephone Game” in which they whisper secrets and pass them on, a diversion for the children that has the added benefit of keeping them quiet.

 All of it goes on during the agonizing wait for a call from anybody who can help them get out.
-A US State Department official contacted them several days ago to tell them they were being assigned a case worker, but they haven’t heard a word since.
-They’ve also been talking to an international rescue organisation.
+A U.S. State Department official contacted them several days ago to tell them they were being assigned a case worker, but they haven’t heard a word since.
+They tried and failed to get on a flight and now are talking to an international rescue organization.

 “We are scared and keep hiding ourselves more and more,” the mother said in a text message to The Associated Press.
 “Whenever we feel breathless, I pray.”